 ii.
 Stop Payment Charge – $15

-vi.
+iv.
 Expedited Delivery - You may request next-business-day delivery of items that would normally be delivered by postal mail.
-Please note that the cutoff time for next business day delivery is 2 p.m.
+Please note that the cutoff time for Expedited Delivery requests is p.m.
 ET.
 A $15 Expedited Delivery charge will be assessed for each item provided via Expedited Delivery.

 8. Electronic Fund Transfer Services Policy